Alachisoft/NCache-Solutions/PostGreSQLNotifyExtensibleDependency/README.md

 A sample ***NotifyExtensibleDependency*** implementation given in the sample follows the approach given in the previous section and you can view the source code [here](./src/PostGreSQLNotificationDependency/PostGreSQLDependency.cs).

+A sample ***ReadThruProvider*** implementation given in the sample follows the approach given in the previous section and you can view the source code [here](./src/PostGreSQLBackingSourceProvider/PostGreSQLReadThruProvider.cs).

 Also given in this project are the scripts for creating the [demo customers table](./Resources/CustomerTable.sql), the [trigger](./Resources/CustomerTableTrigger.sql) to invoke the trigger function for notification and the [trigger function](./Resources/CustomerTriggerFunction.sql) itself.

 Besides these, there are two console applications that reference the [***NotifyExtensibleDependency***](./src/PostGreSQLNotificationDependency/) .NET Standard 2.0 library.
-One is [NETConsoleUI](./src/NETConsoleUI/) which is a .NET Framework 4.7.2 application and the other is [NETCOREConsoleUI](./src/NETCOREConsoleUI/) which is a .NET Core 3.1 application.
+One is [PostGresDependencyNETConsoleUI](./src/PostGresDependencyNETConsoleUI/) which is a .NET Framework 4.7.2 application and the other is [PostGresDependencyNETCOREConsoleUI](./src/PostGresDependencyNETCOREConsoleUI/) which is a .NET Core 3.1 application.

 These two console applications are identical in their source code and are meant to show that both a .NET Core client and a .NET framework client can make use of the same ***NotifyExtensibleDependency*** feature.

+These two console applications are identical in their source code and are meant to show that both a .NET Core client and a .NET framework client can get the value from datasource automatically and then from cache using ***ReadThruProvider*** feature.

 ### Prerequisites